Volunteering for a research study can make a real difference to millions of people affected with mental health problems.

 Years: 2020-2025

 This trial compares the efficacy of two different neuromodulation treatments, intermittent theta-burst stimulation (iTBS) and low frequency repetitive transcranial magnetic stimulation (rTMS), for depression and anxiety symptoms in patients with treatment resistant depression (TRD), who are diagnosed with either major depressive disorder or bipolar disorder.
 Participants will be randomized to receive either iTBS or low frequency rTMS.
 This study also involves assessments of mood, blood smears, and cognitive assessments.
-This study is pending approval from the UBC Ethics Committee.
-For more information, please email ninet.lab@ubc.ca or afifa.humaira@ubc.ca; call Afifa Humaira at 604-822-7308; or visit https://ninet.med.ubc.ca
+For more information, please email ninet.lab@ubc.ca; call 604-822-7308; or visit https://ninet.med.ubc.ca

 Left Intermittent Theta Burst Stimulation vs. Right Low Frequency Repetitive Transcranial Magnetic Stimulation Effectiveness in Depression and Suicidal Ideation: A Randomized Non-Inferiority Trial (LeRNIT)

-Project Lead: Dr. Fidel Vila-Rodriguez, Assistant Professor of Psychiatry, UBC
+Project Lead: Dr. Fidel Vila-Rodriguez, Associate Professor of Psychiatry, UBC

 Funding: Canadian Institutes of Health Research (CIHR)